chocovitsa/chocovitsa.com/src/content/chocolate-black-with-cranberries.en.md

 language: 'en'
 ---

-# 60% cocoa with cranberries
+# 60% Cocoa with cranberries

 a real extravagance for the senses